deepanshs/mrsimulator/docs/api_py/methods/MQVAS.rst

 .. currentmodule:: mrsimulator.methods

-.. autofunction:: MQVAS
+.. autofunction:: Method2D

 **Example of MQ-MAS method for I=3/2**

-In an MQ-MAS experiment for spin I=3/2, the p coherence pathway follows :math:`-3 \rightarrow -1`, where the resonance from the first and the second block arises from p=-3 and p=-1, respectively.
-Use the `transition_query` attribute to specify the `p` values for the first and second event block.
+In an MQ-MAS experiment for spin I=3/2, the p coherence pathway follows :math:`-3 \rightarrow -1`, where the resonance from the first and the second dimensions arises from p=-3 and p=-1, respectively.
+Use the `transition_query` attribute to specify the `p` values for the events within the two dimensions.
 For central-transition selective transition, set d=0.

 In the following example, the `magnetic_flux_density` and `rotor_angle` are set as